Pre-Service Firefighter Education and Training

 The program requires that you are available for class Monday through Friday from 0730 to 1700 hrs.

-Students are expected to arrive on time for all classes (theory and practice) and field activities.
-Tardiness is not accepted in the Fire Service and it also severly frowned upon in this program.
+Students are expected to arrive on time for all classes and labs.
 Attendance will be taken at the start of every class and lab in support of observing conduct consistent with professionalism and participation.

 Participation is taken into consideration in calculating student grades in core courses as part of the "professionalism" marks allocation.